-A common thread we see with parents to children with rare diseases is that they won’t take no for an answer.
+A common thread in the rare disease community is refusing to take no for an answer.
 Lisa, mother to Jessica, “knew in [her] heart that there was something more sinister going on, when doctors underplayed her daughter’s symptoms.

 It began when Jessica developed a paralysis of her 3rd cranial nerve causing a droopy eye.
 From there, she developed migraines that turned into seizures at the young age of 7 years old.
 Their journey became what is typical of those seeking a rare disease diagnosis: “It was a process of elimination.
 One by one we kept ticking things off the list.”

 After doing her own exhaustive research, Lisa and her husband suggested that it may be neurofibromatosis 2 (NF2), but “but the doctor said she didn’t show those symptoms.
 So we pushed for answers.”